Wend3620/meteoroscanner/README.md

 ---

+#### Version 0.0.3 (Trial release)

+- I am making the package to be more formal
+- First release with .py files

+---

 #### Version 0.2 (I know there is no actual versioning, will be added formally with first .py file release:

 - Making the plot y axis in logarithm scale.